The Best Parental Control Apps of 2026 (Independently Tested)

 What app allows me to read my child’s text messages?

 Bark, Qustodio, MMGuardian, and mSpy will all give you access to your child's text messages.
-However, Bark offers the most comprehensive message monitoring, and we don't recommend spyware apps like mSpy.
+However, Bark offers the most comprehensive message monitoring, and we advise against spyware apps like mSpy.
+Learn more in our breakdown of parental controls vs. spy apps.

 Can I see everything on my child’s phone with an app?

 Many parental control apps allow you to see everything on your child’s phone.
-You can monitor texts, emails, and internet history, and apps that are visited with services like Bark.
+You can monitor texts, emails, internet history, and apps visited with services like Bark.
+There are also surveillance apps that let you remotely monitor a mobile device, but sometimes that involves rooting or jailbreaking phones.

 Is Bark or Norton Family better?

-When it comes to Bark vs. Norton Family, Bark is the winner.
-It simply offers more features than Norton Family, giving you more control and insight over your child's cell phone use.
-That said, Norton Family is still a good option if you want to give your child more privacy by not monitoring their conversations.
+When it comes to Bark vs. Norton Family, Bark is the winner in terms of features, giving you more control and insight over your child's cell phone use.
+That said, Norton Family performed better in testing and is still a good option if you want to give your child more privacy by not monitoring their conversations.

 Is there a completely free parental control app?